LucasRochaFernandes/PassIn-Blazor/README.md

 # PassIn

-A Web API application with .NET
+A Web Full-Stack Application in ASP.NET

-## Tools
-- WEB API .NET Solution
-- Entity Framework Core